tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://t-vox.org/history/people/gwen-araujo Remembrance para 2-3

 <mark>Those who knew Gwen were joined by hundreds of sympathizers for her funeral located at St. Edward’s Catholic Church in Newark.
-Following the ceremonies, there was a march through main streets leading to the community’s mall attended by community dignitaries and leaders.</mark> Gwen was remembered again during the “Remembering Our Dead” vigils that took place in several major cities to commemorate the deaths of 27 transgender people during the 12 month period that contained Gwen Araujo’s own death.
-A few days after the funeral, members of the Westboro Baptist Church (followers of Fred Phelps) picketed the church proclaiming that “cross-dressing teen pervert Eddie Araujo (a.k.a.
+Following the ceremonies, there was a march through main streets leading to the community’s mall attended by community dignitaries and leaders.</mark> Gwen was remembered again during the "Remembering Our Dead” vigils that took place in several major cities to commemorate the deaths of 27 transgender people during the 12 month period that contained Gwen Araujo’s own death.
+A few days after the funeral, members of the Westboro Baptist Church (followers of Fred Phelps) picketed the church proclaiming that "cross-dressing teen pervert Eddie Araujo (a.k.a.
 Gwen or Lida) has joined Matthew Shepard in hell.”
 The clan also picketed many places around the Newark area including Newark Memorial High School where drama students performed The Laramie Project.

 <mark>At Gwen’s mother request, a judge posthumously changed Gwen’s legal name to Gwen on June 23, 2004.</mark>